uhwock/webhooks-to-threads/README.md

 # Using a JSON for the Embed

-When using the script it will ask for a JSON file path, The JSON file is what contains the webhook data and to make an embed in JSON you can use [Discohook](https://discohook.org/)
+When using the script it will ask for a JSON file path, The JSON file is what contains the webhook data, To make an embed in JSON you can use [Discohook](https://discohook.org/)

 You can now make an embed or whatever you'd like and once you're done near the bottom is a box that says "JSON Data Editor", Open it then copy and paste the data into the `embed.json` file and you're done.